leihenshang/my-treasure-doc/service/user/cli/reset-pwd/README.md

 ## How to use?

-step1: add a config.toml
+step1: Add a config.toml file and then just configure the database.

-step2: execute  `go run . -u tangzhiqiang -cfg="../../config.toml"` in the command terminal
+step2: Execute  `go run . -u tangzhiqiang -cfg="../../config.toml"` in the command terminal